 Well, medicine isn't the only thing that can go through your skin.

-Have you thought about what icky chemicals are likely lurking in your hair care products?
+Have you thought about what synthetic chemicals are likely lurking in your hair care products and if they are getting absorbed into your skin?
 Here are some things that might be sitting on your head.

 Parabens – Methyl, ethyl, propyl and butylparaben have been found to mimic estrogen in the body, which can disrupt your hormones.
 Parabens seem to cause human breast tumor cells to grow and proliferate.
 (Source)